prathmesh-sargar/prathmesh-sargar/README.md

 # 🚀 Featured Project

-## CampusCompass — A full-stack platform solving fragmented developer tooling on campus
+## CampusCompass — Developer Productivity Platform
-(DSA tracking, resumes, learning resources, interview preparation).

 **CampusCompass** is a full-stack platform designed to help students manage **DSA preparation, resume building, learning resources, and interview preparation in one place**.